peteroupc/peteroupc.github.io/randomnotes.md

 [^29]: Baccetti, Valentina, and Matt Visser.
 "Infinite Shannon entropy."
 Journal of Statistical Mechanics: Theory and Experiment 2013, no. 04 (2013): P04010, also in arXiv:1212.5630.

-[^30]: S.T.
-Dara, M. Ahmad, Recent advances in moment distribution and their hazard rates, 2012.

 <a id=Appendix></a>
 ## Appendix